2600hz/kazoo/doc/announcements.md

 This file will serve as a reference point for upcoming announcements, both of the temporal nature (this library will be deprecated in 6 months) and version-specific (upgrading from X to Y will require A, B, and C).

-## Notices

-### Further Module Name Changes in Core

-As the code base has grown and new authors have joined the team over the years, the core module naming has become increasingly inconsistent.
-In order to make module names predictable, remove obscure references (such as wht\\\_\*) and adhere to stronger coding standards, we will be making these consistent.
-This will be the last refactor to core and as before the `scripts/wh-to-kz.sh` script will be extended to provide developers with a tool to refactor any modules they have created.

-This final refactor has been contentious as we discussed the value a consistent naming scheme in core would bring.
-This has delayed the final phase of the renaming initiative but we are now preparing to preform this action.
-We feel that the benefits outweigh disadvantages and understand that once 4.0 has been released as stable we will not have an opportunity to correct this until the next major version.

-We hope that you agree and are not inconvenienced by this change.
-As always we are here to help or answer any questions!
-Thank you for your understanding.

 ## Versions

 ### 4.2